 At one point, she exclaimed with sneering incredulity at Barbara's girl-crush on her: "You think this is a love affair?!" during a tense climactic confrontation.

 Rampage: The Hillside Strangler Murders (2006)

 Writer/director Chris Fisher's fictionalized, straight-to-video crime drama thriller was based upon the 1978 Los Angeles area strangulations committed by one of the men convicted for the crimes:

-Although told from the murderer's point of view, in fact, the film had only one scene in which the two killers murdered one victim.
+Although told from the murderer's point of view (with a constantly-moving hand-held camera), in fact, the film had only one scene in which the two killers murdered one victim.